lukesngr/GameifyPlatformReactFrontend/README.md

 ﻿# gameifyplatformfrontend
-Some code I threw up for a hackathon in May
+Gameification of data platform for iAccelarate hackathon Made this up in 2 days for said hackathon